We are no good to the dead, and yet we believe the grieving owe us their tears

 RELATED: The Black Lunatic

-Some will argue that posting photos with those hashtags/ phrases provide visibility and awareness, and I’m not going to spend time refuting that because honestly, I don’t believe it.
+Some will argue that posting photos on beaches with hashtags like #arrestthecopswhokilledbreonnataylor provide visibility and awareness, and I’m not going to spend time refuting that because honestly, I don’t believe it.
 We owe the dead more than that argument.
 We owe them more than romanticizing the ways they fought (or did not fight) for their lives.
 We owe them more than celebrating the fact that no one knew they were in pain.

 Words like visibility, representation, awareness, and reach read like those sad diversity and inclusion brochures that have people who kind of look like you but you know they have never set foot in the advertised place.
 Or those panels on Blackness folks get invited to be on only to belatedly realize that the entire room is filled with non-Black people who are believed to be experts on your experience.